laserkestrel/athena/README.md

-# athena
+# Athena
-Intended to play back audio samples periodically using an esp32, MAX98357A amp and a 4 ohm, 3w speaker.
+Intended to play back audio samples periodically using an esp32, MAX98357A amp and a small speaker.
 Currently powered by an LM2596 set to output 5v. (input power 6x AA NiMh battery pack)

-Will require a low fidelity wav or mp3 inserting into ESP32 memory as we have no SDCARD reader. (nor requirement for one)
+Wav data is encoded into binary and stored in the ESP's memory, rather than adding SD card.

+Current enhancements would be to produce a clock which announces the hour betweeen daylight waking time.
+Addition of RTC module.
+Would not want any buttons on the device, so setup via wifi captive portal?
+Battery between the various boards must be shared, and rechargeable via USB-C.

 # BOM